-We're about to blitz through four ways you can use ‘Thanks for Paying’ emails as a means to achieve your ends.
+We're about to blitz through four ways you can use payment confirming with thanks emails as a means to achieve your ends.
 Strap in and prep yourself, it's that time of the week again - time to tune up your credit control.

-By now you know the value of a ‘Thanks for Paying’ email - we’ve touched on it more than once.
+You know the value of sending email confirmations with thanks by now - Chaser's credit control experts have touched on it more than once in some examples of our other blogs.
 In case you need a quick refresher, we've got you sorted.

-Whenever your customers make payment, whether it was on time or not, you should be thanking them for payment.
-The benefits are deceptively simple - it bolsters the customer relationship and encourages timely payment in future.
-In no way can it harm, so make sure you're at least emailing off a quick thanks every time an invoice is paid.
+Whenever your customers make a payment, you should inform them that you have received it and be thanking them for the payment, whether it was on time or not.
+The benefits are deceptively simple - not only does it create a great first impression, but it bolsters the customer relationship and encourages timely payment in future.
+In no way can it harm, so make sure you're at least emailing off a quick payment confirmation with thanks every time an invoice is paid.

-One very important thing to note is that ‘Thanks for Paying’ emails are largely effective in consistency.
-If your finance team is still running outdated, manual credit control practices, you open yourself up to the huge risks of forgetting to send them within 24 hours of payment being received, or forgetting to send them entirely.
-The benefits gleaned from sending ‘Thanks for Paying’ emails can be entirely undone by an inconsistent send rate.
-Thankfully, automated ‘Thanks for Paying’ emails are just one of many benefits automated credit control offers your business - something you should be looking into immediately.
-All finance teams should be automating credit control by now.
+One very important thing to note is that payment confirmation with thanks emails is largely effective in consistency.
+If your finance team is still running outdated, manual credit control practices, you open yourself up to the huge risks of forgetting to send your payment confirmation emails with thanks within 24 hours of payment being received or forgetting to send them entirely.
+The benefits gleaned from sending email confirmations with thanks can be entirely undone by an inconsistent send rate.
+Thankfully, automated payment confirmation with thanks emails is just one example of many benefits automated credit control offers your business - something you should be looking into immediately.
+All finance teams should be automating credit control by now

-You might've read Case 1 above and thought “Why should I thank the bastards that just paid me late?”
+You might've read tip 1 and thought “Why should I send payment confirmation emails with thanks to the bastards that just paid me late?”
 A well-asked, if not vulgar, question.
-We’ve actually written an entire post on this.
+Chaser's credit control experts have actually written an entire post on bad-paying customers.

-If the customer in question very rarely pays you late, they're not a PITA.
+The long and short of this is; if the customer in question very rarely pays you late, they're not a bad payer.
 No good can come of harassing them for a late payment here or there.
 Anything could have happened on their end, potentially out of their control, and they're not so poorly self-aware that they don't know they messed up.
-Thanking them in this situation goes a long way in showing them good faith - you're showing them that you recognise they're a good and valued customer, and this can only come back to reward you, whether it's prompt payment in future or continued business loyalty.
+Sending them payment confirmation emails with thanks in this situation goes a long way in showing them good faith - you're showing them that you recognise they're a good and valued customer, and this can only come back to reward you, whether it's prompt payment in future or continued business loyalty.

 “... really excited to continue doing business with you, but I noticed we weren't quite able to get there with this invoice being paid on time.
 Is there anything we can do in future that will help?”

-The positive framing of excitement to continue doing business, coupled with the light touch on the issue (notice we're not accusing them), goes a long way in getting the message across without them throwing their defenses back up.
+The positive framing of excitement to continue doing business, coupled with the light touch response on the issue (notice we're not accusing them), goes a long way in getting the message across without them throwing their defences back up.

-If they do have further unpaid overdue invoices with you, you can instead opt to push for them being paid soon with something like:
+If they do have further unpaid overdue invoices with you, you can instead opt to request that they be paid soon with something like:

-“Thanks for paying invoice X!
+“Thank you for the payment of invoice X!
 Where are we with invoice Y?”

-This provides you a natural conversational segue so that you can broach the topic of further unpaid invoices without turning accusatory, which will do little to help you as they throw their defenses up.
+This provides you with a natural conversational segue so that you can broach the topic of further unpaid invoices without turning accusatory, which will do little to help you as they throw their defences up.

 It's no secret - direct debit can often be a far superior option to selling on payment terms.
-For the seller offering it as a payment method, they can benefit from healthier cash flow (payments always made on time), time savings and happier customers (less admin time spent on payments on both sides).
+For the seller offering users it as a payment method, they can benefit from healthier cash flow (invoice always paid on time), time savings and happier customers (less admin time spent on payments on both sides).

 But, like any payment method, it does have its limitations.
-If you want to best leverage direct debit, our quick and dirty rules are offer it when your customer:
+If you want to best leverage direct debit, the next steps are to offer it when your customer:

-Basically, these criteria identify situations where the friction of paying invoices will outweigh your customer's potential benefit of increased cash flow flexibility (from them retaining control of when payment is made).
+Basically, these criteria identify situations where paying invoices by direct debit will improve customer experience and outweigh your customer's potential benefit of increased cash flow flexibility (from them retaining control of when payment is made).

-If a customer you sell to on payment terms is suitable for direct debit, tack on a line at the end of your ‘Thanks for Paying' email explaining:
+If you confirm that a customer or website you sell to on payment terms is suitable for direct debit, tack on a line at the end of your ‘Thanks for Paying' email explaining:

-One of our innovative customers, who is kindly letting us share their template below, closes out their ‘Thanks for Paying’ emails with a soft push for further sales.
-If your customer is coming to the end of a positive buying experience with you (something your ‘Thanks for Paying’ email will help with), innocuously offering up the option for further sales can work wonders in securing future business.
+One of Chaser's innovative customers, who has kindly shared the link to their template below, closes out their thank you for payment emails with a soft push for further sales.
+If your customer is coming to the end of a positive buying experience with you (something your thank you email will help with), contacting them and innocuously offering up the option for their next purchase can work wonders in securing future business.

-Note that anything inside the italicised [square brackets] is a placeholder that is replaced with the appropriate information for the specific customer and invoice in question.
+Note that anything inside the italicised [square brackets] is a placeholder that is replaced with the essential details and pertinent information for the specific customer and invoice in question, such as:

 [Your business' name]: invoice [invoice reference number]